top of page

 ...what about music/art/library time?

 Especially if you have had a pretty positive experience with public school in the past, there may already be little traditions and fun things that you and your children always look forward to.
 That's a lot to lose all at once.
 I get that.
-My oldest daughter really liked school.
+My oldest daughter truly liked school.
 She was excited, but a bit unsure about homeschooling at first.
 (Side note: It's the parent's decision at our house.
-I do not think young children are equipped to make a decision on their education.
+I do not think young children are equipped to decide on their education.
 Your teens might be included in the decision.
 But ultimately, you are the parents.
 We take on the burden of that decision for our children.)

-Class parties were actually one of the things I worried about missing out on as a new homeschooler.
-We found a great homeschool group (different from a co-op) where we got together purely for the fun things--field trips, holiday parties, park days, back to school parties, monthly birthday celebrations, gym days, and the like.
-We have enjoyed years of Valentine's Day skate parties complete with too many sweets and a Valentine exchange.
+Class parties were one of the things I worried about missing out on as a new homeschooler.
+We found a great homeschool group (different from a co-op) where we got together purely for the fun things--field trips, holiday parties, park days, back-to-school parties, monthly birthday celebrations, gym days, and the like.
+We have enjoyed years of Valentine's Day skate parties complete with too many sweets and a Valentine's exchange.
 We had years of Thanksgiving feasts with all our homeschool friends.
 We had Christmas parties with a book exchange and crafts.
-We had end-of-year parties, a beach trip on public school's first day back (our NOT Back to School Party!) where we got the beach to ourselves.
-We have been all over on field trips together (with group rates), visited the fire station, the police station, had talent shows...the list goes on and on.
+We had end-of-year parties, and a beach trip on public school's first day back (our NOT Back to School Party!) where we got the beach to ourselves.
+We have been all over on field trips together (with group rates), visited the fire station, and the police station, had talent shows...the list goes on and on.
 We have not missed out on a thing.
 If your area does not have a good homeschool group, you can always start one.

-Special days like the 100th Day of School and book character day can still go on.
+Special days like the 100th Day of School and Book Character Day can still go on.
 In fact, they are a lot of fun!
 There are enough homeschoolers out there to make friends with and you can still keep your old friends, you may just have to wait until they get out of school to see them.
 But remember, you have a flexible schedule, so you can do that!

-In short, there is nearly nothing you can't do as a homeschooler.
+In short, there is almost nothing you can't do as a homeschooler.
 Your days can be full of special times and fun events with just a bit of planning and willingness to work with others.

 And then, go ahead and throw those pics up on Facebook and show the world how much fun homeschoolers can have!